Augmented assignment: Discussion

 and so forth.
 This is more general than just x:=~ + 1; Producing optimum code would remain the province of the compiler.

 Semantics

 In expression-oriented programming languages such as C, assignment and augmented assignment are expressions, which have a value.
 This allows their use in complex expressions.
-However, this can produce sequences of symbols that are difficult to read or understand, and worse, a mistype can easily produce a different sequence of gibberish that although accepted by the compiler does not produce desired results.
-In other languages, such as Python, assignment and augmented assignment are statements, not expressions, and thus cannot be used in complex expressions.
+In other languages, such as Python, assignment and augmented assignment are statements, not expressions, and thus cannot be used in horizontally complex expression.
 For example, the following is valid C, but not valid Python: